Core Belief No. 3 – “I Am Not Good Enough”

 Look at your face and body.
-Listen to that ‘voice-over’ telling you 'your nose, mouth, eyes, hair, legs, bottom, face, teeth, smile, are ugly, too big, too small, too fat, too thin, too' ________, add your own negative adjective here!
-Write down all the negative things the 'voice-over' is telling you.
-It could be the voice of your mother, father, teacher, friend, or just your own 'inner critical parent'.
+Listen to that ‘voice-over’ telling you’re ‘too stupid, not smart enough, clumsy, pathetic, weak, boring, hopeless, ugly, ________, add your own negative adjectives here!
+Write down all the negative things the ‘voice-over‘ is telling you.
+It could be the voice of your mother, father, teacher, friend, or just your own ‘inner critical parent’.

 Take some deep breaths and stay where you are!

-Now listen to that ‘voice-over’ telling you “You’re not good enough to be a ________” whatever that dream was got crushed by your parents, your teacher, your sibling or your failure to get into college because you believe “I Am Not Good Enough”.
+Now listen to that ‘voice-over’ telling you “You’re not good enough to be a ________” whatever that dream was that got crushed by your parents, your teacher, your siblings or your failure to get into college because you believe “I Am Not Good Enough”.

 We take on the belief “I am not good enough” early in childhood because unconsciously at around five years old we start comparing ourselves to others and we always find ourselves lacking in some way.
 ‘She’s prettier than me”, “His Dad’s got a brand new car”, “I’m stupid, “I’m too dumb, not as attractive, not as thin, not as sporty, not as creative”, etc; ____________add your own negative adjective here.